Kaiwarefl4ke/TheLowAddons/README.md

 # TheLowAddons
-Quality of Life chattrigger module for thelow in mc.eximradar.jp ※This module is beta!
+Quality of Life chattrigger module for thelow in mc.eximradar.jp

+※This module is in beta!
 I haven't even tested the module yet

 # Feature
 - Suicide KeyBind